History of Aromatherapy

 From the late 20th century and on into the 21st century, there is a growing resurgence to utilize more natural products including essential oils for therapeutic, cosmetic and aromatic benefit.
 The use of essential oils never ceased, but the scientific revolution minimized the popularity and use of essential oils in one's everyday life.
 Today's heightened awareness regarding the use of synthetics coupled with the increased availability of aromatherapy information within books and the Internet has refueled the use of essential oils for therapeutic, cosmetic, fragrant and spiritual use.

-Australasian College of Herbal Studies.
-AT 201 Certificate in Aromatherapy Course Book (version from 1999).
+American College of Healthcare Sciences.
+Certificate in Aromatherapy Course Book (version from 1999).
 Lake Oswego, OR.